-As we continue to recover from the COVID-19 pandemic, it is necessary to prepare for what comes next.
-We learned a lot about resiliency but, more importantly, we learned about the resiliency of older adults during times of crisis.
-Due to existing partnerships with our network of providers we learned to respond quickly, and in a coordinated way, to many challenges presented by the pandemic.
-We also learned how things could be done differently if the policies allow for greater flexibility to address emerging needs.
+As our communities continue to recover from the COVID-19 pandemic, it is necessary to prepare for what comes next.
+ADS learned a lot about resiliency and, more importantly, learned about the resiliency of older adults during times of crisis.
+Due to strong existing partnerships, ADS and its Aging Network were able to respond quickly, in a coordinated way, to many challenges presented by the pandemic.
+ADS also learned how things could be done differently if the policies allow for greater flexibility to address emerging needs.
 Moving forward, ADS will continue plans to allocate additional relief funds while focusing on social connectivity, digital inclusion and equity, and food assistance and engagement.